RV stripes and graphics can make a plain RV look fabulous. And if they are painted on the RV you just have to maintain the painted RV surface.

 The decal eraser wheel simply attaches to any household drill and uses the power of the drill to do its work.
 You can’t use it on plastic surfaces or painted aluminum, but it’s safe to use on most other painted metal surfaces.
 Just test on an inconspicuous painted area first, just to be sure.

 This product alone can turn days of drudgery into a much smaller project in no time.
 If any adhesive residue is left over, the Rapid Remover product listed above can take care of that easily too.

 If you have a very large stripe or decal it may still take a while to get through them.
 But the savings in effort and time will be very noticeable.

 When To Remove Old RV Stripes And Decals

 I hope you learned something valuable from this discussion of how to remove RV stripes and graphics that are old and peeling.
+And if you have any additional suggestions on how to take care of failing stripes and decals, please tell us in the comments below.
 Have safe and happy travels my friends!